jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Alarm-Contacts.md

 Name: The duty group name is onCall by default and cannot be changed by users.

-Scope: As shown in the figure, it is the system node; it can only be selected as “system”, and can select product line or system in the product line node.
+Scope: As shown in the figure, it is the system node; it can only be selected as "system", and can select product line or system in the product line node.

 Node: Select a specific service tree node.